 Lemons also offer a natural source of AHAs (alpha-hydroxy acids) that work in a similar way to a professional chemical peel.

 As an exfoliant, lemon juice can clear away dead skin cells and lingering sebum for a evener skin tone, and a dewy complexion.

 Additionally, studies have shown the ability of lemons to help protect healthy skin cells.
 This is due to the content of a unique class of antioxidants they contain called flavonoids.5 These powerful antioxidant compounds are known to slow abnormal cell division and also provide antibiotic properties to boost resistance against common skin infections.6

 Your kidneys work hard to filter out toxins and pollutants from your body.
 However, over time, they can become congested with buildup.
 This could result in painful kidney stones.

 Research suggests that a chemical compound in lemons called oxalates may be beneficial for kidney stones.
 One study revealed that lemon juice was able to increase levels of citrate in urine, and potentially inhibit kidney stone formation.7

 Lemons contain a flavonoid called hesperidin.
 This compound is shown in clinical studies to support a healthy cardiovascular system.
 The hesperidin in lemons may help to support healthy blood vessels, which in turn, may help to reduce your risk of developing artery problems.8

 7. Weight Loss

 Lemons are a naturally low-fat, low-calorie food.
 They are also an excellent source of pectin, a type of soluble fiber.
-When consumed, soluble fibers are known to lower blood sugar levels, as they aid in slowing the digestive process.8,9 As this fiber slows digestion, it works to increase feelings of fullness (satiety) to support weight loss.
+When consumed, soluble fibers are known to lower blood sugar levels, as they aid in slowing the digestive process.9,10

 The Not So Bitter End